 If you do use social media ads then make sure you add their pixels.
 You can then segment a target audience and showcase your products and services to this highly interested audience.

-Content marketing takes time and resources to produce, but it can be very cost effective when compared to other online tactics like paid search advertising.
+Content marketing takes time and resources to produce, but it can be very cost-effective when compared to other online tactics like paid search advertising.

 Customers are online and looking for products, services and solutions to their problems.

-A basic, three or four page website does not build trust or a consumer base.
+A basic, three or four-page website does not build trust or a consumer base.

 Now consumers require consistent and frequent content to aid them with their search inquiries, and this includes free content.

-Plus, content will aid you with SEO strategy, helping your business rank well on search engines, further helping your organic ranking and search.
+Plus, the content will aid you with SEO strategy, helping your business rank well on search engines, further helping your organic ranking and search.

-Content marketing therefore is closely aligned with search engine marketing, often going hand in hand.
+Content marketing, therefore, is closely aligned with search engine marketing, often going hand in hand.